 For the real thing, take the short ride up to Paris Mountain State Park, Greenville's go-to getaway to lift the spirits and renew the soul.
 Some 15 miles of trails traverse the mountain, offering mild to mighty challenges for both hikers and bikers.
 The park also features lakes for fishing and swimming, picnic shelters and a campground.

-At the other end of the Swamp Rabbit Trail is Lake Conestee Nature Park, another popular urban escape.
-Like its downtown counterparts, it too is located along the Reedy River and includes several of the waterway’s sloughs and lakes.
-The diversity of habitat within the park’s 400 acres of woodlands and wetlands makes it a prime birding destination.
+At the other end of the Swamp Rabbit Trail is Conestee Nature Preserve, another popular urban escape.
+Like its downtown counterparts, it too is located along the Reedy River and includes several of the waterway's sloughs and lakes.
+The diversity of habitat within the park's 400 acres of woodlands and wetlands makes it a prime birding destination.
 Trails, boardwalks and elevated observation platforms provide easy access to view the wildlife.